mikependon/RepoDB/RepoDb.Nuget/documentation.md

 We aim to let .Net developers limit the implementation of SQL Statements within the application.
 We believe that as a .Net developer, one should only focus on .Net and Business scenario development and not on writing repetitive SQL Statements.
 Ofcourse, unless you are working closely with SQL Server Management Studio.

+### Community Address
+As of to date, this library is a running project.
+We will soon announce the stable release once we completed the Unit and Regression Testing.
+In preparation for the future usage, please refer to the documentation stated above.
+All developers can play around the library, but we advised not to used it for major projects for now.

 ### Notes

  - We will keep it simple as possible (KISS principle)